Devil's Bridge: Associated legends

 Other versions of the legend feature an old lady or a simple herder who makes a pact with the Devil.
-In this version the devil agrees to build the bridge, and in return he will receive the first soul to cross it.
-After building the bridge (often overnight) the devil is outwitted by his adversary, for example by throwing bread to lure a dog over the bridge first, and is last seen descending into the water, bringing peace to the community.
+In this version the devil agrees to build the bridge, in return receiving the first soul to cross it.
+After building the bridge (often overnight) the devil is outwitted by his adversary (for example, by throwing bread to lure a dog over the bridge first) and is last seen descending into the water, bringing peace to the community.